13 Mar 2026

 • Polling, not webhooks: No ingress, no public endpoint, no TLS termination.
 The bot makes outbound connections to Telegram’s API from inside the cluster.

 • Chunked responses: Telegram has a 4096-character message limit.
-Long agent responses are split automatically.
+Long agent responses are split into 4000-char chunks automatically.

 • Health file: A simple /tmp/bot-healthy file is created on startup for Kubernetes liveness/readiness probes.